-Did you know that only 27% of advisors have a documented succession plan in place?
-Knowledge Labs™ recently partnered with the Financial Planning Association on a survey to understand how financial advisors are approaching succession planning, and if they haven’t, to define what is holding them back.
-The figure increases to 41% when advisors were asked if they simply had “some form of a plan.”
-By not having a plan, advisors risk inadvertently delaying retirement, getting less than needed out of an exit and leaving clients in a lurch.
+Did you know that only 27% of financial professionals have a documented succession plan in place?
+Knowledge Labs® recently partnered with the Financial Planning Association on a survey to understand how financial professionals are approaching succession planning, and if they haven’t, to define what is holding them back.
+The figure increases to 41% when financial professionals were asked if they simply had “some form of a plan.”
+By not having a plan, financial professionals risk inadvertently delaying retirement, getting less than needed out of an exit and leaving clients in a lurch.

-Consulting to thousands of advisors each year, I see firsthand how many advisors struggle to address their transition, even when it includes a practice they already intend to pass along to a junior colleague or their own children.
-A proactive succession plan can make all the difference, providing teams and clients with a smooth transition and giving retiring advisors greater peace of mind.
+Consulting to thousands of financial professionals each year, I see firsthand how many financial professionals struggle to address their transition, even when it includes a practice they already intend to pass along to a junior colleague or their own children.
+A proactive succession plan can make all the difference, providing teams and clients with a smooth transition and giving retiring financial professionals greater peace of mind.
 Thoughtful planning is critical to creating a successful transition.

 Here are five steps to help you get started:

 The closer financial professionals get to retirement, the more likely they are to say they’ll make a plan within two to three years.
 So the intention is there, but the time line is far too condensed.

 Financial professionals should begin creating a succession plan at least 10 years out from their retirement.
 Even better, just as financial professionals tell their business owner clients: They should begin exit planning the day they start their business.
 Determining exit goals provides clarity for how financial professionals want to build their practices and can guide future business decisions.

 2. Consider All the Options